chamaeleonidae/api/docs/js/demos.md

 Identifying the user and adding user data allows Demo specific data to be tied back to specific individuals and used in future segmentation / audience. e.g. the User took a Product Demo of an Enterprise feature and prompt them in-product to start an Enterprise trial

+_For simplicity, and unless otherwise specified, adding User ID for an identified user, changes to [consent](js/demos.md?id=cookie-consent) of `granted`._

 ```javascript
 (async () => {
   const user = await fetchCurrentUser(); // Note: use your current user function